drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 {% raw %}{% bibliography --cited %}{% endraw %}
 ```

 ...so I'll put that at the very bottom of this file.
 (Currently that'll generate an error, because we haven't enabled jekyll-scholar yet, but we'll do that next.)
-The `--cited` means that it'll only include those references that are actually used in your post -- i.e., so it won't post hundreds of references from your BibTeX database that aren't being cited in this post!
+The `--cited` means that it'll only include those references that are actually used in your post.

 ## Enabling Jekyll-Scholar